Point Helper Reference

 Projected crossover (fred)

-fred solves more complex intersections—ideal when the optimizer needs a reference that depends on multiple moving parts.
+In GemCad, holding down the Shift key limits the movement of the selected point so that it aligns vertically or horizontally with the previous point. 'fred' is a generalization of this idea.
+It solves more complex intersections—ideal when we need a reference that depends on multiple moving parts.
 Conceptually it projects two line segments onto the XY plane, finds their intersection, then lifts that XY intersection back onto one of the original segments.
-The helper was named in honor of Fred Van Sant—one of the most inventive gem designers the lapidary world has ever seen—whose many masterpieces lean on these projected crossings to stay perfectly stitched together.
+The helper was named in honor of Fred Van Sant—one of the most inventive gem designers the lapidary world has ever seen—whose many masterpieces lean on these projections in one way or another.

 fred(p1, p2, p3, p4)intersects the XY projections ofp1–p2withp3–p4and returns the point that lives along thep3–p4segment.fred(p1, p2, edge(F1, F2))is shorthand that uses the shared edge betweenF1andF2for the second segment.

-This helper is crucial for elaborate patterns such as Honeycomb FVS or Round Trichecker-1, where you have to drop points onto the exact crossover of two projected paths without breaking symmetry.
+This helper is crucial for elaborate parametrized patterns such as Honeycomb FVS or Round Trichecker-1, where you have to drop points onto the exact crossover of two projected paths.

 Projected reference (prz)